Skip to main content

 This is a walkthrough of the Request for Pricing module for Service Provider users

-Written by Sean Courey-Pickering
+Written by Loretta Davis

-Updated over a week ago
+Updated over 8 months ago

 We are excited to introduce the Request for Pricing (RFP) Module to the Ecotrak platform.
 Request for Pricing allows customers to evaluate various bids on a project or service need and choose the best bid for their needs.